Bistonis

-Bistonis is a nymph in Greek mythology who gave birth to a son of Ares, Tereus.
+Bistonis (Βιστονίς) is a nymph in Greek mythology who gave birth to a son of Ares, Tereus.
 Although she is mentioned in several surviving classical texts, she is the main subject of few or none.
 In at least one poem, written by Moschus in the 3rd century BCE, Lake Bistonis, in Thrace, is referred to as being her lake, and that lake is described as having a population of nymphs: